-David Ladd and I had a blast climbing on this classic on Saturday September 5th, 2010.
+David Ladd and I had a blast climbing this classic on Saturday, September 5th, 2010.
 We started at the Longs Peak trailhead at 02:40.
-We wanted a latter start to thread the needle on the high winds forecasted to periodically decline during the late AM/ early afternoon.
-When arriving at the Keyhole we hung out, took in the stunning views and ate a good sized breakfast to fuel us for the adventure that waited ahead.
+We timed our departure to avoid the overnight winds forecast to decline with the sunrise.
+After hiking to the Keyhole, we took in the stunning views and ate a good-sized breakfast to fuel us for the adventure that waited ahead.

-We started heading up the ramp gaining the technical rock climbing.
-Very pleasant rock climbing to gain the ridge traverse.
+We scrambled up the ramp to gain the technical rock climbing.
+Some pleasant climbing gains the ridge.

 David feeling free on this fun slab pitch looking over the traditional keyhole route on the west side of the ridge.

-Below David shows great style climbing through the 5.6 crux in his mountain boots gaining the top of the pitched out climbing.
+Below David shows great style climbing through the 5.6 crux in his mountain boots to gain the top of the pitched out climbing.

-After all of the spectacular climbing we popped out on this beautiful 2nd class ridge to the summit of Long’s Peak.
-Once on top David and I celebrated an amazing September day on the summit of one of Colorado’s best 14eers.
+After all of the spectacular climbing, we popped out on this beautiful 2nd class ridge to the summit of Longs Peak.
+Once on top, David and I celebrated an amazing September day on the summit of one of Colorado’s best 14ers.

 After a bit of lunch on top, we got ready to descend the North Face rappels back to Chasm View.

-After our descent we coiled our ropes and started down the Boulderfield trail back to the Long’s Peak parking area.
+After our descent we coiled our ropes and started down the Boulderfield trail back to the Longs Peak trailhead.
 Another amazing day in Rocky Mountain National Park.
-Thanks David for the great adventures in the high peaks of Colorado.
+Thanks David for the great adventure in the high peaks of Colorado.